-Your hearing aids are designed to operate in public and residential environments and are designed to comply with international Electromagnetic Compatibility emissions and immunity standards for medical devices.
-However, it is still possible that you may experience interference caused by power line disturbances, airport metal detectors. electromagnetic fields from other medical devices, radio signals and electrostatic discharges.
+Your hearing aids are designed to comply with the most stringent Standards of International Electromagnetic Compatibility.
+However, it is still possible that you may experience interference caused by power line disturbances, airport metal detectors, electromagnetic fields from other medical devices, radio signals and electrostatic discharges.

-If you use other medical devices or wear implantable medical devices such as defibrillators or pacemakers and are concerned that your hearing aids might cause interference with your medical device, please contact your physician or the manufacturer of your medical device for information about the risk of disturbance.
+If you use other medical devices or wear implantable medical devices such as defibrillators or pacemakers and are concerned that your hearing aids might cause interference with your medical device, please contact your physician or the manufacturer of your medical device for information about the risk of disturbance

-Your hearing aids should not be worn during an MRI procedure or in a hyperbaric chamber or other oxygen-rich environments.

-Your hearing aids are classified as a Type B applied part under the IEC 60601-1 medical device standard
+Your hearing aids should not be worn during an MRI procedure or in a hyperbaric chamber.
+Your hearing aids are not formally certified to operate in explosive atmospheres such as coal mines or certain chemical factories.
+Your hearing aids are classified as a Type B applied part under the IEC 60601-1 medical device standard.

-Your hearing aids are not formally certified to operate in explosive atmospheres such as may be found in coal mines or certain chemical factories.
+Storage and Transportation: Your hearing aids are not formally certified to operate in explosive atmospheres such as may be found in coal mines or certain chemical factories.

-95% rt 60°C Your hearing aids should be stored and transported within the temperature humidian ranges of -40°C (14°F) to +60°C,10%-95% rH, and 70 kPa - 106 kPa (equivalent to altitudes from 1,200 ft (380 m) below sea level to 10,000 ft (3,000 m).
+95% rH 45° C Your hearing aids should be stored and transported within the temperature, humidity, and pressure ranges of -10°C (14°F) to +45°C (113°F), 10%-95% rH, and 70 kPa - 106 kPa (equivalent to altitudes from 1,200 ft (380 m) below sea level to 10,000 ft (3,000 m).

-Your hearing aids are designed to operate beyond the range of temperatures comfortable to you, from 0°C (32°F) up to 40°C (104°F).
+Your hearing aids are designed to operate from 0°C (+32°F) to +40°C (104°F).
+The charging temperature range for the CIC R NW hearing aid is from +10°C (+50°F) to +40°C (104°F).